What Makes a Breed Good for First-Time Owners?

 Size: 5-10 pounds | Energy: Moderate to high | Lifespan: 14-16 years

-Do not let the Papillon's delicate appearance fool you -- this is one of the smartest and most trainable toy breeds.
+Don't let the delicate look fool you.
+This is one of the smartest and most trainable toy breeds out there.
 They excel at obedience, agility, and trick training.
-Despite their small size, they are surprisingly athletic and enjoy long walks and active play.
+They're surprisingly athletic and enjoy long walks.

-Best for: Owners who want a small dog with big-dog energy and intelligence, apartment dwellers, people interested in dog sports.
+Best for: Owners who want a small dog with big-dog energy, apartment dwellers, people interested in dog sports.

 8. Boxer